Moving to Spain

 Puddings tend to be dairy based in Spain and flan and Crème Catalana are no exceptions.
 However, famous puddings of the past few years is the humble churro, which started life in the country.
 The deep-fried doughnut sticks are enjoyed at any point of the day, dunked in a steaming cup of melted chocolate.

-How can we discuss the finest Spanish food and drink without mentioning sangria?
+A famous and popular alcoholic drink in Spain is, of course, sangria.
 Jugs are prepared with a bottle of red wine, two oranges, one lemon, sugar, and a cinnamon stick, before being left to sit for two hours.

 Public Holidays in Spain

-There are 9 national public holidays per year in Spain, see these below.
-Each region also has its own set of holidays too.
+There are 9 national public holidays per year in Spain, which are listed below.
+Each region in the country also has its own set of holidays too, which can see local businesses closed.